abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 ```
 python predict.py
 ```
-Note that `predict.py` is intended for demonstrate purposes on the trained models.
+Note that `predict.py` is intended for demonstration purposes only on the trained models.
 It uses a sample subset of the dataset (10% of all images) for evaluation, drawn randomly from the validation dataloader.
 The sampled images may or may not have been seen during training, so results on this subset do not necessarily reflect performance on a dedicated test set (the test set was already done in `train.py` as mentioned before).
 Each run may produce a different set of images due to random sampling.

 Running inference will produce (the following is an example, and is different each run):
 ```